dataymeric/LinearDiscriminantAnalysis/README.md

 ```

 ### Attributes available after calling :
-* `infoStepResults`: when the variable selection approach, displays the different values for the last step
+* `infoStepResults`: displays the different values for the last step
 * `stepdiscSummary`: summary of the variable selection approach

 ## Wilks decay curve